 Boston POPS Does the Fourth & Fireworks

-At 8:30pm Conductor Keith Lockhart directs the Boston POPS Orchestra at the Hatch Shell on the Esplanade, the seating for this free event is on a first come basis (area opens to the public at 9am).
-The 2016 celebrations will be headlined by multi-platinum recording artist, Demi Lovato and solo artist Nick Jonas.
+At 8:30pm Conductor Keith Lockhart directs the Boston POPS at the Hatch Shell on the Esplanade, the seating for this free event is on a first come basis (area opens to the public at 9am).
+Pop sensation Andy Grammer, American folk rock singer-songwriter Melissa Etheridge and Leslie Odom, Jr., of Hamilton fame will headline the 2017 celebrations.
 This televised program is followed by a spectacular 23-minute fireworks display over the Charles River.
-The best place for viewing the fireworks display is along Memorial Drive on the Cambridge side of the Charles River.
-Bring along a radio so that you can hear the concert.
+The best place for viewing the fireworks is along Memorial Drive on the Cambridge side of the Charles River.
 For more information visit july4th.org

 These boat companies afford great viewing sites as well:

 Classic Harbor Line 617-951-2460